StanJulia/Stan.jl/docs/src/INSTALLATION.md

 Currently tested with cmdstan 2.28.2.

-Note: StanSample.jl v5.3, supports multithreading in the `cmdstan` binary and requires cmdstan v2.28.2 and up.
+Note: StanSample.jl v6, supports multithreading in the `cmdstan` binary and requires cmdstan v2.28.2 and up.
 To activate multithreading in `cmdstan` this needs to be specified during the build process of `cmdstan`.

-Once multithreading is included in `cmdstan`, set the num_threads in the call to stan_sample, e.g. `rc = stan_sample(sm; data, num_threads=3, num_chains=2, seed=-1)`

-The default value of num_threads in the SampleModel is 4.

 ### Conda based installation walkthrough for running Stan from Julia on Windows